H G HireGauge Speak with our team

 Closing the loop: validating against patient and billing outcomes

-The piece that makes a hiring test actually improve over time — rather than just sit there as a static gate — is the validation loop.
+The piece that makes a hiring test actually improve over time is the validation loop.
 For healthcare ops, the relevant outcome measures are usually within reach:

 • Quality measures — documentation completeness scores, audit findings, error rates, customer or patient satisfaction tracked at the individual level.